No winning ticket for Friday's $70 million Lotto Max jackpot

 by The Canadian Press

-TORONTO — No winning ticket was sold for the whopping $70 million jackpot in Friday night’s Lotto Max draw.
+TORONTO — The massive $70 million dollar Lotto Max jackpot remained unclaimed after Friday night’s draw.

-However, there were also 33 Maxmillion prizes of $1 million each up for grabs, and eight of them were won.
+However, there were also 56 Maxmillions prizes of $1 million each up for grabs, and 20 of them were won by a total of 24 ticket holders across the country.

-Four Maxmillion prizes went to lottery players in Ontario, two in the Prairies, one and British Columbia and one to a lucky ticket holder in Enfield, N.S.
+Thirteen of those winning tickets were purchased in Ontario, four in the Prairies, three in Atlantic Canada, three in Quebec and one in British Columbia.

-The jackpot for the next Lotto Max draw on June 8 will again be an estimated $70 million, but the number of Maxmillion prizes will increase to 47.
+The jackpot for the next Lotto Max draw on June 15 will again be an estimated $70 million, but the number of Maxmillions prizes will increase to 58.

 The Canadian Press